 Research Mentoring-Pair Travel Award

-The Research Mentoring-Pair Travel Award Program (RMPTA) is designed to foster the professional development of students and emerging scientists who have expressed an interest in research careers in communication sciences and disorders.
-RMPTA is given in conjunction with the Research Symposium held at the annual ASHA Convention.
+The Research Mentoring-Pair Travel Award (RMPTA) is given in conjunction with the Research Symposium, a day-long event held at the annual ASHA Convention.
+The award is designed to foster the professional development of students and early-career scientists who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.

 View previous RMPTA recipients.